Blairscove House Restaurant

 The restaurant is located in the barn which completed the quadrangle of farm buildings serving the former manor house.

-Blairscove Restaurant is open for dinner from mid-March to the end of October Tuesday to Saturday
+Blairscove Restaurant is open for dinner Tuesday to Saturday from mid-March to early November